ShafiaChy/Cruise-Control/README.md

 - **API Failures:** Displayed via toast notifications.
 - **Form Validation Errors:** Shown next to the respective fields.
-- **No Data Handling:** Friendly messages when no bikes or rentals are available.
+- **No Data Handling:** Friendly messages when no Cars or rentals are available.
 - **404 Page:** Custom-designed for unmatched routes.

 ## UI/UX